equwal/cl-yag/README.md

 	- Hint: Use ``:tiny "Read the full article for more information."``, if you don't want to display the full text of an article on your index site.
 - **:title**
 	- The ``:title`` field's value sets your post's title, its first headline, as well as its entry on the index.html.

+### Generator registering

+Each generator is registered in the user config.
+To not generate something, just comment out the registry for that generator.

 ## How-to Create A New Post